sunny-aguilar/python-dsa/educative/class-01/notes.md

 - coeficients can be ignored for large **n** i.e. 2n = 2

 ### Asymptotic Notation
-There are three main ways to classify the bounds of an algorithm.
+There are three main ways to classify the bounds of an algorithm:
+- Big O Notation
+- Big Omega Ω Notation
+- Big Theta Θ Notation